nobody-qwert/cline-local/README.md

 - Licensed under Apache 2.0 (same as upstream).
 See `LICENSE`
 - Derived from the Cline project by Cline Bot Inc.
+- Not affiliated with or endorsed by Cline Bot Inc. “Cline” is a trademark of its respective owner.
+- Disclaimer: This software is provided “AS IS”, without warranty of any kind.
+The authors and contributors are not liable for any damages or misuse.
+See the LICENSE for details.
 - All trademarks and brand names belong to their respective owners

 ---